s-power-vn/portal-web/memory-bank/projectbrief.md

 ## Overview

-Spower is a task management system built with modern web technologies.
-The project aims to provide an efficient, user-friendly interface for managing tasks and workflows.
+Spower is a comprehensive project management system built with modern web technologies.
+The project aims to provide organizations with an efficient, user-friendly interface for managing construction projects, tasks, and workflows.

 ## Core Requirements

-- Task management functionality
+- Project and task management functionality
+- Organization and member management
-- Modern, responsive UI
+- Modern, responsive UI with TailwindCSS
-- Real-time updates
 - User authentication and authorization
+- Role-based access control
-- Data persistence using PocketBase
+- Data persistence using PostgreSQL and PocketBase
+- Secure database access with Row Level Security

 ## Project Scope

 - Web-based application
-- Frontend-focused implementation
+- Frontend implementation with React
-- Integration with PocketBase backend
+- Integration with PocketBase and PostgreSQL backends
 - Responsive design for all devices
+- Vietnamese localization

 ## Main Goals

-1. Create an intuitive task management interface
+1. Create an intuitive project management interface
-2. Implement real-time updates for collaborative features
+2. Implement comprehensive organization management
+3. Ensure data security with role-based access control
-3. Ensure high performance and reliability
+4. Maintain high performance and reliability
-4. Maintain clean, maintainable code structure
 5. Follow best practices for modern web development
+6. Provide a clean, maintainable code structure